-Helen Harms - Chief Officer
+Emily Lezzeri - Chief Officer

-Jane Ross - Co-odinator
+Jane Ross - Co-ordinator

 I grew up in Alfington, a village just outside of Ottery.
-Before joining the Help Scheme (and ‘pre-children’) I worked at Ottermill Swithgear in the typing office, finishing up as Secretary to the Computer/operations Manager.
+Before joining the Help Scheme (and ‘pre-children’) I worked at Ottermill Swithgear in the typing office, finishing up as Secretary to the Computer/Operations Manager.

 Later, after having five lovely children who kept me very busy, I held a variety of part time jobs and worked in Manleys Newsagency and also in Coles in the soft furnishing department.
 My last job before joining OHS was for Rainbow Plants where I helped in the nursery with weeding, potting and delivering plants to garden centres.